From national heritage

 and partnership

-Haskoning’s new headquarters shows how ambition and practical reality can come together.
+Haskoning’s new office shows how ambition and practical reality can come together.
 By trusting a partner who works transparently and thinks along, Haskoning achieved an interior that delivers quality, precision and circularity.

 Gielissen’s role as a knowledge partner within the construction team ensured that the complex ambitions around circularity and budget could be met.
 A strong example of craftsmanship, reuse and collaboration in a complex project environment.